F--Invasive Plant Motorized Treatment for Grand Teton

 The contractor will provide motorized invasive plant treatments, including:

-• Motorized Cover Treatments: Full coverage spraying using ground unit boom sprayers (tractor or UTV mounted), targeting approximately 100 acres in the Base Year.
+- Motorized Cover Treatments: Full coverage spraying using ground unit boom sprayers (tractor or UTV mounted), targeting a minimum of 150 acres per 12-hour workday at 12 gallons per acre.
+Government estimates a minimum of 50 acres per year, with approximately 100 acres for the Base Year.

 Contract Details

-• Contract Type: Indefinite Delivery/Indefinite Quantity (IDIQ), Firm Fixed-Price Task Orders.
+- Contract Type: Indefinite Delivery/Indefinite Quantity (IDIQ), Performance-Based.

-• Place of Performance: Grand Teton National Park, Moose, WY.
+- Place of Performance: All National Park Service lands within Grand Teton National Park, Moose, WY.

 Submission & Evaluation

-• Questions Due: 5 business days prior to the due date.
+- Questions: Due 5 business days prior to the due date, submitted in writing.

 People